Summer Cold

 lest we forget, of weather and whether we survive it;

-Summer's cold is a syncopated incongruity -
+while summer's cold is a syncopated incongruity -

 out of time and out of breath